ghiculescu/payaus-docs/_posts/rosters/2013-02-06-user-management.md

 ### Removing Staff

-Removing someone from your roster is easy &mdash; just click the <i class="icon-trash"> </i> trash can icon near their name.
+Removing someone from your roster is easy &mdash; just click the <i class="icon-remove"> </i> delete icon near their name.
 Note that this can't be reversed; you'll need to add them manually and re-add all their times if you remove someone incorrectly.

 ![Remove employee from roster](/img/rosters/remove_from_roster.png)

 {% render_partial irreversible.html %}

+If you just want to clear someone's schedule, click the <i class="icon-trash"> </i> trash can icon.
+Read more on our guide to [Dates and Times](../times/).